AmitaSuri/Flutter/Resources.md

 **--------------------Authentication Flow with Flutter---------------------------------------**
  1. Add the flutter_auth plugin and import

- 2. Refer to this link for APIs .. https://firebase.flutter.dev/docs/overview
+ 2. Refer to this link for APIs .. https://firebase.google.com/docs/firestore/quickstart?authuser=0 , select android tab....and respective flutter plugins docs in pub.dev .... also (deprecated) https://firebase.flutter.dev/docs/overview

  3. Enable with Email and password on firebase project